nguyenphuminh/Marble-Engine/README.md

 |  0a1    | Missing files      |

-## Development Team
-<li>Lead Developer: Nguyen Phu Minh</li>
-<li>Tester: Nguyen Phu Minh</li>
-<li>Content Writer: Nguyen Phu Minh</li>

 ## No coding editor
 That's right.
 Marble has a built-in no coding editor.
-But you can still use the normal engine, the no coding editor is just an optional path to approach Marble
+But you can still use the normal engine, the no coding editor is just an optional path to approach Marble.

 ## Contributing guidelines
 Please read the contributing guidelines <a href="https://github.com/nguyenphuminh/Marble-Engine/tree/master/.github/CONTRIBUTING.md">here</a>